UFWebApps/Bootcamp4_2019/Readme.md

 ### Getting Started with React
 React certainly has a learning curve, and you should take some time going through tutorials to understand the basics.
 Below is a list of concepts and resources that may be helpful.

-[**React Vocabrulary**](https://reactjs.org/docs/glossary.html) - This is a must read as you are working though the assignment and tutorials.
+[**React Vocabulary**](https://reactjs.org/docs/glossary.html) - This is a must read as you are working though the assignment and tutorials.
 [**Thinking in React**](https://reactjs.org/docs/thinking-in-react.html) - This gives you an overview and philosophy for developing in React.
 [**React Developer Tools**](https://www.freecodecamp.org/news/how-to-see-your-react-state-props-in-the-browser-774098a50fcc/) Download the React Developer Tools Chrome Plug-in to help you debug your application or use the Chrome Developer Tools

 **Tutorials**
 *Getting Started: Creating a simple react app*
-[**Baby Name Tutorial**](https://www.youtube.com/playlist?list=PLHrxuCR-0CcT7hgVVlh0lBWTqYkEEF55m) This is a 12 part video tutorial that walks through how to create a simple web applicaiton.
-It is very similar to the app that you will create in this assignment. *NOTE: I highly recommend working throuhg this tutorial and adapting it to complete this assighment.*
+[**Baby Name Tutorial**](https://www.youtube.com/playlist?list=PLHrxuCR-0CcT7hgVVlh0lBWTqYkEEF55m) This is a 12 part video tutorial that walks through how to create a simple web application.
+It is very similar to the app that you will create in this assignment. *NOTE: I highly recommend working through this tutorial and adapting it to complete this assignment.*
 [**Create-react-app**](https://reactjs.org/docs/create-a-new-react-app.html) is a comfortable environment for learning React, and is the best way to start building a new single-page application in React.

 **Other Tutorials**
 -   *Tutorialspoint*: [ReactJS Tutorial](https://www.tutorialspoint.com/reactjs/index.htm)
 -   *Code Academy*: [Learn ReactJS](https://www.codecademy.com/learn/react-101)
--   *Tutorial provided from the [*ReactJS website*](https://reactjs.org/tutorial/tutorial.htmll)
+-   *Tutorial provided from the [*ReactJS website*](https://reactjs.org/tutorial/tutorial.html)
 -   *Egghead_io* [videos on ReactJS](https://egghead.io/courses/the-beginner-s-guide-to-react)